Refer to the appropriate Sector Plan for land use classifications in Knox County.

 MU-RC

-These are envisioned to be highest intensity mixed use centers.
-These districts should be served by sidewalk and transit systems and be located on a major arterial, adjacent to an Interstate highway or adjacent to downtown.
+These are envisioned to be highest intensity mixed use centers with housing densities over 24 dwelling units per acre.
 Downtown Knoxville's Central Business District is a regional mixed use center.

-• Flat site (generally less than 10 percent slopes)
+- Flat terrain (generally less than 10 percent slopes)

-Currently served by or planned to be served by sidewalks
+- Currently served by or planned to be served by sidewalks and transit

 OP, C-G, C-H, C-R, DK